-A negotiated divorce settlement is an agreement that is crafted between the two parties with the assistance of their attorneys.
+A negotiated divorce settlement is an agreement that is crafted between the two parties with the assistance of their attorneys, and it is one of the ways to resolve a divorce.
 Negotiated divorce settlements appeal to couples that prefer to work directly with one another and avoid court intervention.

 Unlike divorce mediation, each party is represented by their own family law attorney and there is no independent facilitator.
 A negotiated divorce settlement is also different from collaborative divorce in that it does not require the input and counsel of collaboratively trained neutral professionals.
 However, for couples who want to negotiate directly with one another, this process can be very appealing.
 A couple often has a clear understanding of how the marital assets should be divided, how the parenting-time (or visitation) should be shared, and what the family support (either child support or alimony) should be.
 Well-structured settlement negotiations between the parties can produce mutually beneficial agreements.